-9. What happens if my tuition fees remain outstanding?
+7 What happens if my tuition fees remain outstanding?

-You will not be allowed to graduate if you owe tuition fee debt to the University.
+You will not be allowed to continue your education or graduate if you owe tuition fee debt to the University.

 Sanctions (limiting access to services and/or learning resources) may be applied to your student account after 60 days from the date of your tuition fee invoice if the tuition fees remain unpaid.

-Two notifications will be sent to your BCU student email account prior to sanctions being applied where a payment in full has not been received - unless you qualify for a payment plan, have provided evidence that you are being sponsored, or are receiving funding from a Student Finance Authority.
+Two notifications will be sent to your BCU student email account prior to sanctions being applied where a payment in full has not been received, unless you have entered into a payment plan, provided evidence that you are being sponsored, or are receiving funding from a Student Finance Authority.